Boijmans-Van Beuningen loans KMSKA eight masterpieces

 You can do the same with the work Unevipère, unvampire, unevitre, by Marcel Broodthaers (1924–1976), which we’ve placed in the same room.
 This Belgian artist is all about ambiguity and neatly complements the many visual riddles you can find here.

-Landscape with a Girl Skipping Rope - Salvador Dalí, Collection Boijmans Van Beuningen, Photo: Karin Borghouts
+Salvador Dalí, Collection Boijmans Van Beuningen, Photo: Karin Borghouts - Landscape with a Girl Skipping Rope

-Unevipère, unvampire, unevitre - Marcel Broodthaers, Collection Boijmans Van Beuningen, Photo: Wouter Bollaerts
+Marcel Broodthaers, Collection Boijmans Van Beuningen, Photo: Wouter Bollaerts - Unevipère, unvampire, unevitre

 The Mandrill by Oskar Kokoschka (1886–1980) is a favourite with the Rotterdam public.
 The wild brushstrokes and bright colours emphasize the animal’s untamed character.
 Yet the monkey has been detached from its natural environment.
 Just like many of the distinguished 17th-century citizens who flaunt their wealth against a plain, dark background in the ‘Image’ room.
 Will the mandrill be a hit in Antwerp too?

-On the right: The Mandrill - Oskar Kokoschka, Collection Boijmans Van Beuningen, Photo: Karin Borghouts
+Oskar Kokoschka, Collection Boijmans Van Beuningen, Photo: Karin Borghouts - On the right: The Mandrill

 Kings of Egypt II by Jean-Michel Basquiat (1960–1988) simultaneously evokes a dark sense of dominance and immense powerlessness.
 In the room with ‘Impotence’ as its theme, we surround the painting with Auguste Rodin’s tormented Pierre de Wissant and four lavish busts in white marble of former governors-general.
 Who will win this artistic battle?